WICG/turtledove/README.md

     1. An object containing arbitrary "contextual signals" for the local bidding logic.
 1. The interest-group response includes:
     1. An ad;
-    1. Some metadata to control how the ad may be used multiple times, e.g. a cache lifetime and a frequency cap;
+    1. Some metadata to control how the ad may be used multiple times, e.g. a cache lifetime (after which new ads could be requested) and a frequency cap;
     1. An object containing arbitrary "ad signals" for the local bidding logic;
     1. A JS bidding function (probably cacheable / re-used across ads), which:
         1.  takes two arguments: the ad-specific signals delivered with this response and the context-specific signals delivered with the contextual response;
         1.  runs purely locally (e.g. no access to network or other external state);
         1.  returns a bid that can be compared with the contextual response bid.

 This model can support the use case where an advertiser is unwilling to run their ad on pages about a certain topic, for example: the contextual response signals could include the ad network's analysis of the topics on the page; the interest-group response could contain a signal that is a block-list of disallowed topics; and the JS bidding function could include logic to compare those two signals and in case of a match return a negative value, guaranteeing the interest-group-response ad would not show.